swellstores/swell-js/README.md

 #### List saved credit cards

-Get a list of saved credit cards an account.
+Return a list of saved credit cards an account.
 These are stored automatically when a non-guest user checks out and chooses to save their information for later.

 ```javascript
 await swell.account.getCards();